kbressem/trainlib/README.md

 on hyperparamter tuning and model architectures.
 However, to ensure `trainlib` will work out-of-the-box it has strong assumptions that must be met.

 **Filepaths are in a CSV**
 Filepaths for images and labels are given in a CSV file, with different CSV files for training, validation and testing.
 Other formats, such as JSON are not supported.

 **Everything configurable is in a YAML file**
 Every training is configured in a `config.yaml`.
 This includes filenames for the CSV files, hyperparamters, definition of model architectures, loss functions, optimizers, transform pipelines.
 By strict adherence to his concept, it is possible to reproduce results from a training with only the config file.

 **Custom code is monkey patched**
 `trainlib` allows to monkey patch transforms, model architectures, loss and optimizers by providing a python script with patched code in the config.
-It will then try to load the function form the patch-script first and only fall back to default parameters if this fails.
+It will then try to load the function from the patch-script first and only fall back to default parameters if this fails.
 For transforms, it will try to load every transform given in the config from the patch-script.
 For model, loss and optimizer a `get_model`/`get_loss`/`get_optimizer` function is expected in the patch-script.

 **Reproducibility**
 With each new training, `trainlib` will copy **everything** to an output directory.
 This includes configurations, the complete codebase and all patches.
 This way, the results can be reproduced later on, even if the library did change in the meantime.